 Reputation and Keeping Your Word with Buying Investment Properties

-In the video below, Eric Andrews explains the importance of keeping your word when buying property, good or bad.
+In the accompanying video, Eric Andrews explains the importance of keeping your word when buying property, good or bad.

 As with many parts of life, making promises and keeping your word always wins in the long run.